canonical/vanilla-framework/templates/docs/patterns/search-and-filter.md

 - Switch `.p-search-and-filter__search-container` aria-expanded attribute from false to true

 <div class="p-notification--information">
-  <p class="p-notification__response" role="status">You will have to handle the overflowing chip count yourself.
+  <p class="p-notification__content" role="status">You will have to handle the overflowing chip count yourself.
 Unfortunately that is out of scope for this example but this can be handled for you by the <a href="#react">React component</a>.</p>
 </div>

 ## Search prompt